openwallet-foundation/credo-ts/packages/openid4vc-client/README.md

 </p>
 <br />

-Open ID Connect For Verifiable Credentials Client Module for [Aries Framework JavaScript](https://github.com/hyperledger/aries-framework-javascript).
+Open ID Connect For Verifiable Credentials Client Module for [Credo](https://github.com/hyperledger/aries-framework-javascript).

 ### Installation

-Make sure you have set up the correct version of Aries Framework JavaScript according to the AFJ repository.
+Make sure you have set up the correct version of Credo according to the AFJ repository.

 ```sh
 yarn add @credo-ts/openid4vc-client